Last Updated on June 17, 2025

 (Station: Tower Hill)

-The area of London known simply as “The City,” is an ancient square mile on the north bank of the Thames.
-Roughly following the old Roman walls that once existed here, today it’s the center of London’s financial district and home to both the Stock Exchange and the Bank of England.
-Here modern skyscrapers tower above medieval alleyways below, all excellent fodder for an enjoyable walk in London.
+The area of London, known simply as “The City,” is an ancient square mile north of the Thames.
+Following the old Roman walls, it’s the center of London’s financial district and home to the Stock Exchange and the Bank of England.
+Here, modern skyscrapers tower above medieval alleyways.

-When you exit the Tube station, head straight for the historic Tower of London, actually outside The City historic district.
-Originally built for William the Conqueror, it’s where Henry VIII had two of his wives put to death.
-Today, though, it’s home to the Crown Jewels.
+When you exit the Tube, head to the Tower of London, which is actually outside the City historic district.
+Originally built for William the Conqueror, it was where Henry VIII had two of his wives put to death.
+Today, it’s home to the Crown Jewels.

-From the Tower, you can walk northward to see “The Gherkin” (30 St. Mary Axe), the affectionately named pickle-looking skyscraper next to Lloyd’s of London.
-Or, on the other hand, you can walk along Lower Thames Street to “the monument,” which marks the great fire of London in 1666.
-Its height is the exact distance to the bakery on Pudding Lane where the conflagration began.
+From the Tower, walk northward to see “The Gherkin” (30 St. Mary Axe), the affectionately named pickle-looking skyscraper next to Lloyd’s of London.
+On the other hand, you can walk along Lower Thames Street to “the monument,” which marks the Great Fire of London in 1666.
+Its height is the exact distance to the bakery on Pudding Lane, where the conflagration began.
 Each walk is 10-15 minutes.

-From either, it’s about a 10-minute walk to the Bank of England and the interesting Bank of England Museum.
-From there it’s only a five-minute walk to the medieval Guildhall.
-For more than 900 years the Guildhall was the administrative center of the City of London.
-Visit it’s beautiful 15th-century Great Hall, hung with banners, where ceremonies are still held.
+From either, it’s a 10-minute walk to the Bank of England and its interesting museum and a five-minute walk to the medieval Guildhall.
+For more than 900 years, the Guildhall was London’s administrative center.
+Visit it’sits beautiful 15th-century Great Hall, hung with banners, where ceremonies are still held.
 The remains of a Roman amphitheater are nearby.

 The fascinating Museum of London at (150 London Wall) is less than a 10-minute walk from the bank.
 Near it is the Barbican Centre, London’s music, theater, dance, film, and arts complex.

-From the Barbican it’s a 15-minute walk to beautiful St. Paul’s Cathedral, built by Christopher Wren after the Great Fire.
-Its interior is magnificent, and the Cathedral itself is similar in several respects to St. Peter’s in Rome.
+From the Barbican, walk 15 minutes to beautiful St. Paul’s Cathedral, built by Christopher Wren.
+Its interior is magnificent, and the Cathedral is similar to Rome’s St. Peters in some respects.

 Discovering Bloomsbury and Fitzrovia on Foot